Jurassic Park (novel): Themes

 Jurassic Park critiques the dystopian potentialities of modern science.
 Ian Malcolm is the conscience that reminds John Hammond of the immoral and unnatural path that has been taken.
 The final condition of the park is epitomized by the word "hell" which highlights the sacrilegious nature of Hammond's attempt.

-The plot of Crichton's novel has similiarities to Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus, where humanity creates something without truly knowing anything about it.
+The plot of Crichton's novel has similarities to Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus, where humanity creates something without truly knowing anything about it.
 Henry Wu is unable to name the things that he creates, which alludes to Victor Frankenstein not knowing what to call his flawed imitation of God's creation.
 The immorality of these actions lead to human destruction, echoing the creature's vengeance on his creator.

 As Dale Speirs notes at p.
 18 of "Vanished Worlds: Part 6" in Opuntia 483 (Sept.
 2020), Jurassic Park resembles Katharine Metcalf Roof's November 1930 Weird Tales story "A Million Years After", about dinosaurs hatching from millions-of-years-old eggs.

 Similar to how his other novels represent science and technology as both hazardous and life-changing, Crichton's novel highlights the hypocrisy and superiority complex of the scientific community that inspired John Hammond to re-create dinosaurs and treat them as commodities, which only lead to eventual catastrophe.
 Crichton uses the opening of the book to highlight the shift of scientific research from occurring in universities for the betterment of all mankind, to private labs where research is conducted "...in secret...in haste, and for-profit".
 The similar fears of atomic power from the Cold War are adapted by Crichton onto the anxieties evoked by genetic manipulation.